 Science Program Manager

 Greer has worked as a fish biologist for the past 10 years.
-She received a Master’s of Science from the University of Washington School or Aquatic and Fisheries Sciences studying juvenile Chinook salmon in the Columbia River estuary.
+She received a Master’s of Science from the University of Washington School of Aquatic and Fisheries Sciences studying juvenile Chinook salmon in the Columbia River estuary.
 Her professional experience includes working for the U.S. Fish and Wildlife Service, U.S. Geological Survey, NOAA National Marine Fisheries Service, and U.S. Forest Service.
 She was also awarded a Knauss fellowship in 2007 to work in Washington, D.C. on national fisheries issues.
 Greer not only loves working in the rivers of North Central Washington she also enjoys recreating on and around them with her family.

 Natural Resource Program Manager

 Pete’s interest in resource management started while fighting fires on the Idaho City Hotshot Crew, which allowed him to work and explore unique landscapes and ecosystems throughout the West.
 He saw both the destruction and utility wildfires can have on these landscapes in addition to the challenges that land managers and agencies face while balancing various interests.
 This experience prompted him to get his Master of Public Administration from University of Washington where he focused on the role non-governmental organizations play in shaping the landscape and helping achieve positive environmental and conservation outcomes.
 Currently, he serves on the Board of Directors for Wenatchee Outdoors and volunteers in a variety of capacities in the community.
-In his free time, he loves exploring North Central Washington by foot, bike and ski with his wife, young son, and dog (Smokey).
+In his free time, he loves exploring North Central Washington by foot, bike and ski with his wife, two young sons, and dog (Smokey).